casper-astro/tutorials_devel/docs/tutorials/snap/tut_spec.md

 ### Hardware Configuration ###

-The tutorial comes with a pre-compiled bof file, which is generated from the model you just went through (tut3.bof) Copy this over to you ROACH boffiles directory, chmod it to a+x as in the other tutorials, then load up your ROACH.
-You don't need to telnet in to the ROACH; all communication and configuration will be done by the python control script called tut3.py.
+The tutorial comes with a pre-compiled bof file, which is generated from the model you just went through (tut3.bof) Copy this over to you SNAP boffiles directory, chmod it to a+x as in the other tutorials, then load up your SNAP.
+You don't need to telnet in to the SNAP; all communication and configuration will be done by the python control script called snap_tut_spec.py.

-Next, you need to set up your ROACH.
+Next, you need to set up your SNAP.
 Switch it on, making sure that:

-•	You have your ADC in ZDOK0, which is the one nearest to the power supply.

-•	You have your clock source connected to clk_i on the ADC, which is the second on the right.
+•	You have your clock source connected to the ADC.
 It should be generating an 800MHz sine wave with 0dBm power.

-### The tut3.py spectrometer script ###
+### The snap_tut_spec.py spectrometer script ###

 Once you've got that done, it's time to run the script.
 First, check that you've connected the ADC to ZDOK0, and that the clock source is connected to clk_i of the ADC.
 Now, if you're in linux, browse to where the tut3.py file is in a terminal and at the prompt type